 ProFrac Holding Corp.
 (PFHC) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the company had gained 3% over the past month.
-This has outpaced the Oils-Energy sector's of 0% and the S&P 500's loss of 3.51% in that time.
+Prior to today's trading, shares of the company had gained 1.69% over the past month.
+This has outpaced the Oils-Energy sector's gain of 1.49% and the S&P 500's loss of 4.08% in that time.

 ProFrac Holding Corp. will be looking to display strength as it nears its next earnings release.

 Any recent changes to analyst estimates for ProFrac Holding Corp. should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.26% lower within the past month.
-ProFrac Holding Corp. currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.26% lower.
+ProFrac Holding Corp. is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, ProFrac Holding Corp. is currently trading at a Forward P/E ratio of 7.23.
-This valuation marks a discount compared to its industry's average Forward P/E of 27.66.
+In terms of valuation, ProFrac Holding Corp. is currently trading at a Forward P/E ratio of 7.36.
+This represents a discount compared to its industry's average Forward P/E of 27.23.

 The Alternative Energy - Other industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 52, which puts it in the top 21% of all 250+ industries.
+This group has a Zacks Industry Rank of 26, putting it in the top 11% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report